 You can only apply for LIHEAP benefits once per year during the window established by your state program.
 However, you may be eligible for additional benefit awards if you face a heating or cooling crisis later on.
 If you previously received benefits from this program, you may receive a notification when you are eligible to reapply for the following year.

-Download our helpful guide to find out more about benefits.
+Download our helpful guide to learn more about benefits.

 Do you need to repay your LIHEAP benefits?